Time to read: 7 minutes (11 if you watch the video's also)

 - Can we maintain the product during and afterwards?

 These are important questions to keep asking yourself along the product development effort.
-Everyday, decisions need to be made by the Development Team if the effort that is put into a certain feature is worth the value to the Product Owner.
+Everyday, decisions need to be made by the Developers if the effort that is put into a certain feature is worth the value to the Product Owner.
 So communication is key here.

 And in second part: being able to maintain the product.
 Always keep a scout's view on technical issues.
 What I mean by that is: whenever you encounter bad technical quality, make it (at least a little bit) better.